At Unless, we keep data in two different databases.

 Pseudonymized visitor data

-Exceptions to this may occur when a customer (owning a website) uses the Unless service to cater to identified visitors, for example to show relevant content to users who are logged in or who submit their email address voluntarily.
+Sometimes, a customer (owning a website) uses the Unless service to cater to identified visitors - for example to show relevant content to users who are logged in or who submit their email address voluntarily.

 If this results in visitor to be identified in Unless as well, identifiable data points (email address and name, if applicable) are stored in a separate DynamoDb table that is located in Europe only.